lmmfoy/Bookshelf/README.md

 # Bookshelf

-Keep track of your reading with Bookshelf.
+A cozy personal library to keep track of your reading.

 <hr width="1">

 ## About the site
-Bookshelf is designed to give readers a cozy personal library to save the books they're interested in, along with notes about what they've read.
+Bookshelf is designed to give readers a place to save the books they're interested in, along with notes about what they've read.
+It uses the MERN stack: React for the frontend, Node.js and Express.js for the backend, and MongoDB to keep track of users' data.

 <img alt="Welcome page screenshot" src="https://user-images.githubusercontent.com/46614864/196831139-a90d60a0-3ee7-4b56-8148-3759e19cea10.png">